 - Yeon Joo, Ph.D.
 2014.
 Associate Professor, Department of Digital Media, Myongji University, Seoul.

 - Morgan G. Ames, Ph.D.
 2013.
 Assistant Adjunct Professor, School of Information, University of California, Berkeley.

 - Seeta Pena Gangdaharan, Ph.D.
 2012.
 Assistant Professor, Department of Media and Communications, London School of Economics.

 - Mike Ananny, Ph.D.
-2011, Assistant Professor, Annenberg School for Communication and Journalism, University of Southern California.
+2011, Associate Professor, Annenberg School for Communication and Journalism, University of Southern California.

 - Daniel Kreiss, Ph.D.
 2010, Associate Professor, School of Media and Journalism, University of North Carolina, Chapel Hill.